Skip to content

 5. coin flip

-If team receives penalty in 3 on 3 overtime period opposing team will received 4 on 3 powerplay for 2 minutes (when penalty is over it reverts back to 3 on 3)
+If team receives penalty in 3 on 3 overtime period, opposing team will receive 4 on 3 powerplay for 2 minutes (when penalty is over it reverts back to 3 on 3).

-If team received Penalty in 2 on 2 overtime period opposing team will received 4 on 3 powerplay for 2 minutes (when penalty is over it reverts back to 2 on 2)
+If team receives Penalty in 2 on 2 overtime period opposing team will receive 4 on 3 powerplay for 2 minutes (when penalty is over it reverts back to 2 on 2)

 Safety